I did some investigations into Mesh Networks few weeks ago, in which I set up an Ad-Hoc WiFi network on my Samsung S4 phone.

 Why did it work on CyanogenMod 11?

 thinktube.com created patches for CM 11 and 12.
 These patches included a GUI to select/create a WiFi Ad-Hoc network, but also patched the bcmdhd driver.
-Please check there page here for details:
+Please check their page here for details:

 It would also be very interesting to know the reasons for the dropped support of Ad-Hoc in newer versions of CyanogenMod/LineageOS.
 Most likely, thinktube.com just didn’t provide patches.